Now you can order copies of many genealogical records online.

 More information about researching family history at the National Archives is provided on NARA's Genealogy Page

 The Constitution requires that the Federal Government count the population every ten years to determine the number of Representatives each state sends to Congress.
-The National Archives at Philadelphia facility has the microfilm for the Federal population censuses for all states from 1790 to 1930.
-The archives facility also has a comprehensive selection of indexes.
+The National Archives at Philadelphia facility provides access to the Federal population censuses for all states from 1790 to 1930.

 Census records provide basic facts about your ancestors and reveal clues to finding other records in the National Archives.
 Early censuses provide the name of the head of the household and the number of occupants.
 Later censuses reveal the names of each family member as well as age, marital status, occupation, state or country of birth, year of immigration, and year of naturalization.